TossAyeCoin/sprinkle/README.md

 3. 1min price thread, calculated OHLC values every 1 min in a dataframe
 4. 5min price thread, calculated OHLC values every 5 min in a dataframe
 * Current strats utilize the 5 Minute thread mainly, but 1 minute can be useful for early trend confirmations.
+* Before starting to trade check your token route, some have direct routes from BUSD, but a lot will route to BNB first.
+Checking this will save you a headache.